PRABHMANNAT/Real-Time-Personal-Finance-Tracker/README.md

 - **Live ingestion** with **Pathway** for streaming transactions and incremental indexing
 - **LLM agents** via **FetchAI** for natural-language queries and reasoning
-- **Actionable insights** like “Can I afford ₹5,000 today?” or “What did I spend on groceries last week?”
+- **Actionable insights** like “Can I afford ₹5,000 today?” and “What did I spend on groceries last week?”
 - **Interactive charts** (day/week/month) and category breakdowns
 - **Web UI** with unified text + visual responses